doTulio/IdealMonitorDistance/README.md

 # IdealMonitorDistance
-Calculates the ideal sitting distance from a monitor/TV to the best viewer experience possible
+- Calculates the ideal sitting distance from a monitor/TV to the best viewer experience possible
+- I didn't know much JavaScript when I made this, someday probably I'll get to improving this code